Gibbonsia elegans: Related species

 The giant kelpfish, Heterostichus rostratus, is another species of the family Clinidae that closely resembles Gibbonsia elegans.
 It is found in Southern California areas similar to Gibbonsia elegans.
-The two species also occurs in similar color morphs; brown, green, red.
+The two species also occurs in similar color morphs; red, green, and brown.
 However, Heterostichus grows up to 61 cm in length, about four times longer than Gibbonsia elegans.
+One visible feature that sets the two species apart is the caudal fin; in spotted kelpfish, the caudal fin is rounded.
+In giant kelpfish, the caudal fin is forked.